KUTlime/Ultimate-Temperature-Library/README.md

 If you subtract two temperatures, you will receive the temperature difference in the corresponding unit.

 ## ToString override
 Every unit except Kelvin is denoted as [° PrimaryUnitID] by default.
 Kelvin is denoted as [K].
-This PrimaryUnitID is stored in `RegexPatterns` property and its override override also ToString() behaviour.
+This PrimaryUnitID is stored in `RegexPatterns` property and its override also ToString() behaviour.

 ## Interface implementation
 Every single temperature scale unit implements IConversionToUNIT, where UNIT stands for Kelvin, Celsius, Fahrenheit, Rankine, Delisle, Newton, Réaumur and Rømer, to be able to convert and compare with any another unit.